Megan Rapinoe to Host HBO Special 'Seeing America'

-Megan Rapinoe to Host HBO Special 'Seeing America;' Talk With Alexandria Ocasio-Cortez and Hasan Minhaj
+Megan Rapinoe to Host HBO Special 'Seeing America' With Guests AOC, Hasan Minhaj

 On Seeing America With Megan Rapinoe, the two-time Women's World Cup winner will talk with Rep. Alexandria Ocasio-Cortez, Netflix's Patriot Act host Hasan Minhaj and Pulitzer Prize-winning journalist Nikole Hannah-Jones about "the ongoing cultural conversation that has been taking place during this significant time in our country’s history."